Affair Proof Your Relationship in the Age of Technology

 It’s best to talk about the boundaries of what’s acceptable and what’s not in your relationship before it becomes an issue.
 If you want to know whether something is crossing the line, ask your partner.
 A basic rule of thumb is, if you’re engaging in behaviors that you don’t want your partner to know about, you probably should be thinking twice about what you’re doing.
 Before sending questionable content to someone else, think about how your partner would react if they read it.
 Listen to Dr. Kate Campbell, LMFT discuss chexting and preventative strategies with Jimmy Cefalo on the WIOD 610 am radio show.

 Whether you’ve been cheated on, heard tragic stories from friends, or simply fear it happening to you; infidelity is the ultimate betrayal!
 Although infidelity of any kind is devastating and really challenging to overcome, it’s not impossible.
 Therapy is a valuable resource for healing and repairing relationships in the wake of an affair.
 If you find yourself nearing the affair territory, individual or couples therapy can help you find the solutions to rebuild a positive connection with your partner and reignite the spark in your relationship.

 Ultimately, no relationship is completely immune to infidelity and it’s important to proactively attend to your needs and your partner’s needs.
-According to Dr. Gottman’s research, the healthiest, most satisfied long-term relationships are those that have a strong foundation of friendship and emotional intimacy.
-These couples turn toward one another to talk about day-to-day stuff and share their inner most hopes, fears, and desires.
-Essentially, if you want to affair proof your relationship, make sure your partner is your best friend and have fun keeping the passion alive!
+According to Dr. Gottman’s research, the healthiest, most satisfying long-term relationships are those that have a strong foundation of friendship and emotional intimacy.
+These couples turn toward one another to talk about day-to-day stuff and share their innermost hopes, fears, and desires.
+Essentially, if you want to affair-proof your relationship, make sure your partner is your best friend and have fun keeping the passion alive!